 ● B.S. in Mathematics, M.S. in Theoretical Mechanics (U.S. equivalence).
 Faculty of Mechanics and Mathematics (Department of Theoretical Mechanics) at Moscow State University.
 1970-1975.
 GPA=3.7 (of GPA Max. = 4).
 Different mathematical courses (e.g., Mathematical analysis, Analytic geometry, Higher algebra, Differential equations, Theory of complex variable functions, Differential geometry, Principles of computation methods, Equations of mathematical physics, Probability theory, Mathematical analysis III), Celestial mechanics, Theoretical mechanics, Continuum mechanics (including Fluid mechanics), Quantum mechanics, Stability theory, Controlled movement mechanics, Computers and programming, different special courses in mechanics and physics, etc. M.S. thesis: "Some problems of evolution of the asteroid belt".
 Student research work was also devoted to constructing the codes for simulation of interactions of two galaxies and to the use of game theory for spacecraft control.

 PUBLICATIONS: Author of more than 60 papers in refereed journals (Advances in Space Research, Astrophys.
 J., Celest.
 Mechanics and Dyn.
 Astron.; Earth, Moon, and Planets; Icarus, Montly Not.
 Royal Astron.
 Soc., Solar System Research, Soviet Astronomy, Soviet Astron.
 Letters, Kinematics and Physics of Celestial Bodies, Intern.
 Applied Mechanics, Astron. and Astrophys.
-Transactions, etc.), more than 80 papers in the refereed proceedings of international conferences, the monograph "Migration of celestial bodies in the Solar System" (Moscow, 2000, 320 p., in Russian), and more than 240 other publications.
+Transactions, etc.), about 100 papers in the refereed proceedings of international conferences, the monograph "Migration of celestial bodies in the Solar System" (Moscow, 2000, 2021, 320 p., in Russian), and more than 270 other publications.
 A list of publications and texts of most of them are presented on https://siipatov.webnode.ru/publications/ .

 A member of the editorial board of the journal “Solar System Research” since 2003.
 A reviewer of papers submitted to several other journals.